jpmml/pyspark2pmml/README.md

 PySpark2PMML
 ============

-Python library for converting Apache Spark ML pipelines to PMML.
+Python package for converting [Apache Spark ML](https://spark.apache.org/) pipelines to PMML.

 # Features #

-This package provides Python wrapper classes and functions for the [JPMML-SparkML](https://github.com/jpmml/jpmml-sparkml) library.
-For the full list of supported Apache Spark ML Estimator and Transformer types, please refer to JPMML-SparkML documentation.
+This package is a thin PySpark wrapper for the [JPMML-SparkML](https://github.com/jpmml/jpmml-sparkml#features) library.

 # Prerequisites #